headslive/web/about.md

 ===========

-heads is a GNU/Linux liveCD distribution aimed at people who like the aspect of controlling their privacy and anonimity on the Internet.
+heads is a GNU/Linux liveCD distribution aimed at people who like the aspect of controlling their privacy and anonymity on the Internet.
 You might have heard of [Tails](http://tails.boum.org) as a similar GNU/Linux distribution. heads was born as an answer to Tails, since Tails is using systemd as an init system and also contains non-free